 When I came up with my version of Alton Brown’s Tomato Sauce recipe, it was because I was overwhelmed by all the tomatoes that were growing in our garden.

-This recipe is for anyone who is a fan of Alton Brown’s spaghetti sauce!
+This recipe is also for anyone who is a fan of Alton Brown’s spaghetti sauce from his TV show.

 Why use this recipe for Alton Brown’s Tomato Sauce?

 When you have an abundance of tomatoes, making homemade tomato sauce recipes is the most logical idea.